 The imagination of the teacher may give free vent to the way dictation is carried out.
 Instead of having the teacher dictating the passage for students to write down, teachers can find alternative ways to implement the activity.

 - Students may work in pairs with a short passage for each.
-They first read it silently (teachers assistance is possible at this stage) and then taking turns to dictate the passages for each other.
+They first read it silently (teachers’ assistance is possible at this stage) and then take turns to dictate the passages for each other.

 - Before students see the original passage, students work in groups to check for mistakes.

 - Teachers need not prepare long passages.
 Separated sentences or words can be also used to carry out a dictation.

 - Students may work in pairs.
 One student is assigned the role of the writer and the other the role of the “runner”.
 The short passage is put on the wall.
 The runners have to go to the text and return to their partners having memorized the first line of the text, which they dictate.
 They keep returning to the text until they have dictated the full text to their partner.
 The role can be swapped halfway through.
 Their text is then compared to a correct version and corrected.

-- Teacher can play the role of a human tape recorder.
+- The teacher can play the role of a human tape recorder.
 As s/he reads the text, students call out instructions such as ‘Stop’, ‘Rewind’, ‘Play’, ‘Decrease speed’ etc. ‘This gives the students the opportunity to control the speed of the dictation and the amount of repetition.